pavel-odintsov/fastnetmon/README.md

 cd /root/fastnetmon && screen -S fastnetmon -d -m ./fastnetmon eth3,eth4
 ```

-When incoming or outgoing attack arrives programm call bash script: /root/fastnetmon/notify_about_attack.sh two times.
+When incoming or outgoing attack arrives programm call bash script (when it exists): /usr/local/bin/notify_about_attack.sh two times.
 First time when threshold exceed (at this step we know IP, direction and power of attack).
 Second when we collect 100 packets for detailed audit what did happens.

 Example of first notification:
 ```bash